Categories

 • I used a slightly larger crochet hook for the foundation chain to make the chain less tight.

-• I have used three colours but you can choose to use two colours or just one colour.
+• I have used three colours, but you can choose to use two colours or just one colour.
 Using just one colour will reduce the amount of yarn ends you need to weave in at the end.
 You’ll still see the different textures in your kitchen towel made by the use of different crochet stitches.
 But it’ll just be more subtle.

 • Ch 1 at the beginning of a row serves as a turning chain and does not count as a stitch.